Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Introduction

 \subsection{Related Work and Background}

-\paragraph{Latent space geometry in LLMs.} A prominent line of work investigates the internal computation of large language models by analyzing the geometry of latent token representations across depth.
-These studies characterize sets of token embeddings using a range of geometric and statistical measures in order to describe how representation spaces are reorganized across layers.

-The measures employed span different relational orders of geometric structure.
-At the local level, pairwise measures quantify distances between token representations, including cosine similarity \citep{ethayarajh2019contexual} and distance \citep{barbero_transformers_2024}.
-Higher-order measures include curvature, which characterizes the geometry of token triplets \citep{hosseini_straighten_2023, skean_layer_2025}.
-At the global level, set-level measures quantify the structure of entire collections of representations, including effective or intrinsic dimensionality estimated via variance-based decompositions \citep{sarfati_lines_2024, skean_layer_2025,razzhigaev_shape_2024}, neighbor-distance–based estimators \citep{cheng_emergence_2025}, and isotropy or embedding dispersion \citep{cai_isotropy_2021,razzhigaev_shape_2024}.

-Together, these analyses demonstrate that layer-wise geometric organization provides a meaningful description of how representation spaces are transformed across depth.
-However, this literature is almost exclusively input-centric and does not relate geometric structure to output distributions or prediction behavior.

-The linear representation hypothesis formalizes how concepts can be geometrically encoded as directions under an appropriate inner product \citep{park2023linear_representation_hypothesis}.
-Our results refine this picture by showing that, even when such linear structure is present and decodable, only a subset of angular geometry is causally responsible for prediction, and that this structure emerges specifically in late, prediction-forming layers.
-From this perspective, our findings suggest that the applicability of linear representations may be layer-dependent, with distinct inner products becoming appropriate at different stages of computation, particularly across the transition from context-processing to prediction-forming phases.

-\paragraph{Depth-dependent representational dynamics in LLMs.} A growing body of work has documented systematic depth-dependent changes in the representations of LLMs, characterized by shifts in dimensionality, geometry, and decodability.
-Using cross-sequence representational analyses, recent studies have identified a peak in dimensionality in early-to-mid layers of LLMs, followed by improved linear decodability of high-level semantic information \citep{saglam_large_2025, cheng_emergence_2025}.
-Based on dimensionality estimators and probes, these effects have been interpreted as reflecting a high-dimensional abstraction regime.
-However, these analyses focus exclusively on input representations and do not relate representational geometry to output generation or prediction similarity.
+We have introduced a growing body of work that has documented systematic depth-dependent changes in the representations of LLMs, characterized by changes in dimensionality, geometry, and decodability \citep{ethayarajh2019contexual, cai_isotropy_2021, hosseini_straighten_2023, sarfati_lines_2024, barbero_transformers_2024, razzhigaev_shape_2024, skean_layer_2025}.
+However, this literature is almost exclusively input context-centric and does not relate geometric structure to prediction behavior of LLMs.